filewatcher/filewatcher/README.md

 [![Code Climate](https://codeclimate.com/github/filewatcher/filewatcher.png)](https://codeclimate.com/github/filewatcher/filewatcher)
 [![License](https://img.shields.io/github/license/filewatcher/filewatcher.svg?style=flat-square)](https://github.com/filewatcher/filewatcher/blob/master/LICENSE)

-Lightweight filewatcher weighing less than 200 LoC.
+Lightweight file watcher weighing less than 200 LOC.
 One dependency (for CLI) and no platform specific code.
 Works everywhere.
-Monitors changes in the filesystem by polling.
+Monitors changes in the file system by polling.
 Has no config files.
-When running filewatcher from the command line, you specify which files to monitor and what action to perform on updates.
-Can be runned as daemon (background process).
+When running Filewatcher from the command line, you specify which files to monitor and what action to perform on updates.
+Can be ran as daemon (background process).

-For example to search recursively for javascript files and run `jshint` when a file is updated, created, renamed or deleted:
+For example to search recursively for JavaScript files and run `jshint` when a file is updated, created, renamed or deleted:

 In Linux/macOS: